adibelma/matrix/README.md

-This is a Matrix with JavaScript
+This is a Matrix JavaScript :)